arcones/kc-devops-6-cicd-jenkins-system/README.md

 # kc-devops-6-cicd-jenkins-system

-Files needed to build a Jenkins instance
+Files needed to build a normalized Jenkins instance in AWS

 ## Instance creation in AWS
 Characteristics of the required EC2 instance: